nodestark/esp32-running-linux/README.md

 > [!NOTE]
 > Make sure your ESP-IDF environment is correctly set up before starting.
 > Tested with ESP32-S3 and a 16MB flash configuration.
-> The Linux environment is minimal and designed for demonstration and educational purposes.
+> The Linux environment is minimal and designed for embedded purposes.